 An absence of proper knowledge about table manners may cause one to display odd behavior.
 In addition, people who are not familiar with or exposed to dining experiences due to cultural practices or poor role models may not know how to eat with others.
 Moreover, distractions and a lack of consideration or awareness can also lead to bad table manners.

 Basic table manners for kids can be taught from as early as 18 months.
 It will save you from embarrassment when you take your child to a family dinner, restaurant, or other social gatherings.
-Washing hands before and after each meal, waiting for everyone at the table before beginning to eat food, and eating silently are simple yet essential table manners that you should teach your children.
+Washing hands before and after each meal, waiting for everyone at the table before beginning to eat food, and eating silently are some simple yet essential table manners and habits parents should teach their children.
 Also, educate your child that talking with a full mouth and playing with or wasting food are frowned upon.
 Some families may have certain traditions according to their culture.
 Teach your children to respect them.
-Instilling these manners and family values in your children from a young age will help them imbibe better.
+Instilling such manners and family values in your kids from a young age will help them imbibe better.

 Infographic: Good Manners For Children